 NBB owns and has a branch bank in NBI's headquarters building located at 101 Hubbard Street, Blacksburg, Virginia.
 NBB's main office is at 100 South Main Street, Blacksburg, Virginia.
-NBB owns an additional eighteen branch offices and it leases six.
+NBB owns an additional eighteen branch offices and it leases six branch locations and a loan production office.
 We believe that existing facilities are adequate for current needs and to meet anticipated growth.